 Calculate your maximum rate for basic auto insurance coverage by providing details about your driving and insurance history.

-The grid rating program was developed to establish the maximum rate insurance companies can charge for basic coverage (third-party liability and accident benefits).
-Insurance companies must compare a driver’s rate under their current rating program to a driver’s rate calculated for the grid and charge the lesser of the two rates.
+The grid rating program was developed to establish the maximum rate insurance companies can charge for basic coverage – third-party liability (bodily injury & property damage tort), accident benefits, and direct compensation property damage (DCPD).
+Insurance companies must compare a driver’s rate under their current rating program to a driver’s rate calculated by the grid and charge the lesser of the two rates.

 Over 90 per cent of Alberta drivers do not pay grid rates.
 The AIRB’s Grid Rate Calculator will help you calculate your grid rate and explain how the grid rating program works.